 Potential side effects of magnesium IV therapy

 Before undergoing magnesium IV therapy, it’s important to be assessed by a certified health professional who will review your medical history, current medication, and supplements and then advise whether or not you should proceed.
+This pre-therapy consultation provides the information for optimum dosages to be prescribed and for all risks to be meticulously averted, ever before a needle is inserted.

 In addition to the potential for negative interactions with potassium and certain heart medications, high doses of magnesium can lead to drowsiness and may be harmful to patients with kidney diseases.
 Magnesium also supercharges the effects of muscle relaxants – if present in the bloodstream – to cause excessive muscle relaxation and eventual weakness of muscles.
+Other potential side effects of magnesium IV therapy are consistent with the generic effects of intravenous procedures and include irritation at the injection site, nausea, risk of air embolisms, allergic reactions, etc.

 See also Nad plus IV therapy Dubai